Milover/post/README.md

-# foam-postprocess
+# post

-Utilities for post-processing OpenFOAM function object data.
+A program for processing structured data files in bulk.

 ### TODO